tehaandev/tehaandev.github.io/README.md

 ## Description

 The web app was developed with the intention of showcasing my portfolio of projects.
-Currently, the front-end part of this application is hosted on Github Pages under <a href="https://tehaan.me" target="_blank">https://tehaan.me</a>
+Currently, the front-end part of this application is hosted on Github Pages under https://tehaan.me.

 ## Technologies Used